Rewiring how we work: building a new employee experience for a digital-first world

 - Satisfaction with working arrangement: the perception of the infrastructure and support that underpins their remote work experience

-The first set of data from the index shows that, globally, knowledge workers are generally more satisfied with working remotely than they were with office-based work (+9.2).
+The first set of data from the Index shows that, globally, knowledge workers are generally more satisfied with working remotely than they were with office-based work (+13.8).
 The biggest increases are seen in:

 - Work-life balance (+25.7)